chrisseaton/rhizome/doc/parser.md

 `experiments/bytecode/print_bytecode_mri.rb` to see what this produces.

-Instructions are matched by regular expressions and transliterated almost one-for-one from the MRI format to the RubyJIT format.
+Instructions are matched by regular expressions and transliterated almost one-for-one from the MRI format to the Rhizome format.
 In many cases they are generalised, translating many variants to a single generic variant.
 In some cases instructions expand to become two instructions, such as `branchunless` becoming `not` and then `branch`.